top of page

 A paper cutout of a profile with a large puzzle piece removed

-DPrep Safety’s Mindset Active Assailant Training blends the leading research in psychology, law enforcement, and military theory with our instructor’s practice and experience to emphasize early preparation prior to an attack.
-Through a trauma-informed approach to instructional design, we educate teachers, administrators, and other employees to increases awareness of their surroundings.
-This awareness improves reaction time and empowers community members to act rather than becoming frozen by fear or indecision.
-The Mindset program helps participants choose the best course of action, leading to a better chance of survival.
+DPrep Safety’s Mindset Active Assailant Training blends leading research from psychology, law enforcement, and military theory with our instructors’ practice and experience to emphasize early preparation before an attack.
+Through a trauma-informed approach to instructional design, we train teachers, administrators, and other employees to enhance their awareness of their surroundings.
+This awareness improves response time and empowers community members to act rather than freeze in fear or indecision.
+The Mindset program helps participants choose the best course of action, increasing the likelihood of survival.

 More details on our Preparedness Page.